-Logitech claims that its first wireless gaming grade mouse, the G700, provides the wireless freedom without sacrificing performance.
+Logitech claims that its first wireless gaming-grade mouse, the G700, provides wireless freedom without sacrificing performance.
 However, does it justify its price of $99.99?
 In this Logitech G700 review, we’ll be looking at some of the more vital aspects of this particular gaming mouse that’ll hopefully help you make a well-informed decision.

-An issue that I had with the mouse however, was its weight.
-It is considered rather heavy at 153 grams, largely due to the single AA battery required to power the mouse.
-This affected the lift off speed greatly, which might make it a less preferred choice if you’re a big fan of FPS gaming.
+An issue that I had with the mouse, however, was its weight.
+It is considered rather heavy at 153 grams, mainly due to the single AA battery required to power the mouse.
+This affected the lift-off speed greatly, which might make it a less preferred choice if you’re a big fan of FPS gaming.

-The G700 has a total of 13 buttons (including the left and right mouse buttons), with 4 by the thumb, 4 in the middle of the mouse and 3 perfectly placed by the forefinger, all of which are fully customizable with Logitech’s SetPoint software.
+The G700 has a total of 13 buttons (including the left and right mouse buttons), with four by the thumb, 4 in the middle of the mouse, and three perfectly placed by the forefinger, all of which are fully customizable with Logitech’s SetPoint software.

 Those who like to have bright and glowing LED lights on their mice will find the G700 rather disappointing in this particular aspect.
-You will only find 3 tiny LEDs on top of the buttons by the thumb which can illuminate in the colors of orange (as indication of the selected profile), green (battery level) or red (DPI setting).
+You will only see three tiny LEDs on top of the buttons by the thumb, which can illuminate in the colors of orange (as an indication of the selected profile), green (battery level), or red (DPI setting).

-The battery level notification would be highly useful for monitoring battery life and if it drops to 1 bar, you might want to switch out to the cabled option for uninterrupted gaming.
-Logitech could certainly do a lot better in this regard but then again, Logitech’s products are known more for their build quality and general comfort than their appearances and visual designs.
+The battery level notification would be highly useful for monitoring battery life.
+If it drops to 1 bar, you might want to switch out to the cabled option for uninterrupted gaming.
+Logitech could undoubtedly do a lot better in this regard.
+Still, then again, Logitech’s products are known more for their build quality and general comfort than their appearances and visual designs.

-The G700 is ergonomically designed for precision and comfort even after long hours of use.
+The G700 is ergonomically designed for precision and support, even after long hours of use.
 The surface of the mouse is wide enough to rest the palm of even those with large hands.
-However, the shape of this mouse is clearly non-ambidextrous.
+However, the shape of this mouse is non-ambidextrous.
 I would advise any left-handers to stay clear of the G700 regardless of how well its reviews are.
-There are certainly other better left-handed options.
-Movement-wise, it glides effortlessly across my QCK Steelseries mousepad so no issues with that.
+There are undoubtedly other better left-handed options.
+Movement-wise, it glides effortlessly across my QCK Steelseries mousepad, so no issues with that.

-All in all, within this Logitech wireless gaming mouse G700 review, Logitech has outdone itself again with its first gaming grade wireless laser mouse.
-The G700 offers a solid build quality without compromising performance.
-However, we did have an issue with its power consumption which can drain an AA battery completely dry within a short 5 to 7 hours.
+All in all, within this Logitech wireless gaming mouse G700 review, Logitech has outdone itself again with its first gaming-grade wireless laser mouse.
+The G700 offers a reliable build quality without compromising performance.
+However, we did have an issue with its power consumption, which can drain an AA battery completely dry within a short 5 to 7 hours.
 Is the $99 justified?
-It does seem a tad expensive but you’d have to consider the fact that wireless options are always going to be significantly more costly than the wired ones.
+It does seem a tad expensive, but you’d have to consider the fact that wireless options are always going to be significantly more costly than the wired ones.
 Plus, if you were to compare it to many of the best rated wireless gaming mice in the current market, I would say it’s a great buy and potentially the best in its class.